Tax · Australia

 Do I pay CGT if I have not sold anything?

-Generally no. In most systems a gain is taxed only when it is realised — that is, when you actually sell or dispose of the asset.
+Generally no. A gain is taxed only when it is realised — that is, when you actually sell or otherwise dispose of the asset.

 Is there a special CGT tax rate?